 6. The Climax

 As you near the end of your story, you’ll need to start bringing your characters into alignment for the climax.
 The climax is one of the most crucial points in the whole story.
-It is where your protagonist and antagonist have their final showdown and the ultimate victor is decided.
+It is where your protagonist and antagonist have their showdown and the ultimate victor is decided.

 Will your protagonist and their team receive their justice?
 Or will the bad guy win and create a new world order?

-As your protagonist nears this final showdown, give them little bits of success.
+As your protagonist nears this showdown, give them little bits of success.
 This builds their confidence and paves the way for them to ultimately defeat (or lose to) the antagonist in the final battle.

 This final sequence doesn’t have to be an actual battle.
 It can be a battle of wits or a test of will.
 They can race to see who can outsmart the other faster.
-It can be a psychological showdown where only words are spoken.
+It can be a psychological thriller showdown where only words are spoken.

 Whatever it is, don’t neglect it.
 It decides the ending of your story and thus, the fate of your protagonist and those surrounding them.
 Some find it helpful to write the climax before anything else.
 This allows them to know what they’re working towards when writing the rest of the story.